Powers Ratio

-Generally speaking, since 1979 Power’s ratio measurement has been utilized by radiologists to assess for atlanto-occipital dissociation (skull to first vertebrae instability or dislocation); and described more specifically, horizontal, anterior atlanto-occipital instability.
+Since 1979, Powers Ratio measurement has been utilized by radiologists to assess for atlanto-occipital dissociation (skull to first vertebrae instability or dislocation); and described more specifically, horizontal, anterior atlanto-occipital instability.
+It is a severe craniocervical instability where the skull separates rom the upper neck.

 To understand what an abnormal power ratio is, it is essential first to know the anatomy of the atlanto-occipital joint, which is related to it.

-It is formed between the first vertebrae of your neck (the atlas) and the base of your skull (the occiput).
+It is formed between the first vertebrae of the neck (the atlas) and the base of the skull (the occiput).
 The following ligaments stabilize this joint:

 1. Cruciform ligament